olga-od-ua/the-gift-of-the-gab/README.md

 1. I am Pedro from The Dominican Republic who is moving to Dublin, Ireland, in 3 months and needs to urgently improve his English.

    a.
 Upon landing on the Home page of the website Pedro will see what the school offers, among which are different types of courses, i.d.
-General Course, Business English course and Hospitality Course.
+General course, Business English course and Hospitality Course.
 Once Pedro selects the type of course he thinks he needs, he can click on that brick-type button and he will be brought to the Course Info page where he can learn more and place a booking request.
+Upon click of a brick-like button Pedro will be redirected to the relevant page and if that page is Course Info, then a relevant card will flash to pinpoint where to continue exploring.

    b.
 Alternatively Pedro can navigate to the Course Info page through the nav bar.

-   c.
-Once on thr Course Info page, Pedro will see short description of each course and will be able to learn more about the one he is interested in by clicking the Learn More button in that section.
+Once on the Course Info page, Pedro will see short description of each course and will be able to learn more about the one he is interested in by clicking the Learn More button in that section.
 The button will open additional information.

 2. I am Linda from Spain who now lives in Cork, Ireland.
 I studied English at school and college and thought I would be able to communicate in English rather easily however I struggle to understand the local accent and want to work on improving it.

    a.
 Upon landing on the Home page of the website Linda will see what the school offers, among which is All Irish Accents.
 She will be able to click on the brick-like button that says "All Irish Accents" which will bring her to the Form on the contact page which has a section about specific accents that she will be able to fill out and send a request to the school to get more information.

    b.
-Once the form is submitted Linda will get an alert message that the school will connect her with one of the teachers from the chosen accent area.

-   c.
 On the About Us page Linda will be able to see who the teachers are and what accents they cover.

 3. I am Carla from Portugal and I work as an Au-pair in Ireland.
 I have spare time I would like to use to improve my English.
-(General course)

 	a.
 Upon landing on Home page Carla can navigate to Course Info tab from the Navbar.
-Once she is on the Course Info Page she will see the General Course information that can attract her.
+Once she is on the Course Info page she will see the General Course information that can attract her.
 From there she will be able to hit the Book button which will prompt her to complete her booking by contacting the school.

 	b.
 Alternatively Carla can hit General Course brick-like button from Home page which will bring her to the Course Info page.
 Once she is on the Course Info Page she will see the General Course information that can attract her.
 From there she will be able to hit the Book button which will prompt her to complete her booking by contacting the school.